comp-journalism/commentIQ/CommentAPIcode/README.md

 CommentIQ API Code
 ========
-Get the code up and running on your machine in 5 steps :-
+Get the code up and running on your machine in 5 steps:

 1. Installing the required packages
 2. Get the database and table structure